8251960997/Retail_sales_prediction_capstone_project/README.md

 Store.csv : '/content/drive/MyDrive/store (1).csv'
 The dataset used for this project contains various features including store information, temporal data, promotional activities, and external factors like holidays and school holidays.
 It is provided in a CSV format and can be found in the data directory.
 The dataset is preprocessed to handle missing values, encode categorical variables, and scale numeric features before being used for model development.

+CONCLUSION :-

+In conclusion, the implementation of the Random Forest Classifier, aided by hyperparameter tuning through GridSearchCV, yielded significant improvements in predictive accuracy.
+Leveraging the model's interpretability using feature importance analysis tools like SHAP or ELI5 provided valuable insights into the most influential features driving predictions.
+This enhanced understanding enables informed decision-making for businesses, leading to more effective strategies and optimized outcomes.